bruno-srio/voice2visual/README.md

-# voiceToImage
+# Voice2Visual
-A group of friends and I are participating in a hackathon about Stable Diffusion, and we are trying to develop an innovative way to use this technology to solve different problems.
+During the lablab.ai hackathon, this repository presents a Python script that utilizes Stable Diffusion technology to convert voice recordings into images, showcasing audio-to-visual synthesis.